 However, I do think that many marketers (this one included) have been guilty for many years of trying a similar trick, of trying to convert flawed knowledge of base data patterns into valuable strategic recommendations.

-If we look at our brand’s data and conclude that we will grow by increasing loyalty (rather than penetration), we fail to understand the science.
+If we look at our brand’s data and conclude that we will grow best by increasing loyalty (rather than penetration), we fail to understand the science.

-Moving further, if we recognise that loyalty is a statistical artefact related to scale and penetration, then our media strategies need to act as constant reminders to the uninterested potential consumer.
+However, if we recognise that loyalty is a statistical artefact related to scale and penetration, then our media strategies need to act as constant reminders to the uninterested potential consumer.
 Strategies that “burst” to better “convert” competitor users are likely to fail.
 We need constant efforts to stay salient, to nudge and to top up mental availability.

 If advertising does not really “persuade” because no sizeable FMCG brands consist of entirely 100% loyal converts, then its role is to be memorable.
 As described above we need to be distinctive and embrace the generic motivations of the category.